 Median Home Price: $238,439

 With a median home price of $238,439, Watts has housing prices come in at about 49 percent lower than Los Angeles as a whole.
 It is known for having a stable housing market, lots of local amenities and pleasant sunny weather with an average summer temperature of 70 degrees Fahrenheit.
 Besides the attractive housing prices, the variety of local amenities may be the biggest draw to Watts.
 It boasts lots of great public schools, many nearby public transit options, wonderful grocery stores and loads of food and drink establishments.
 It is also served by seven parks and a branch of the Los Angeles Public Library.
 Watts has convenient freeway access being right off the 105 and the 110.
 It's also not far from downtown Los Angeles, so all the entertainment options of the big city are close by, including Dodger Stadium, the Staples Center and the University of Southern California.
 Watts has a Livability Score of 67, which is in the medium range of livable.
-Learn more about Watts housing.
+Search Watts homes for sale.

 - 2. Southeast Los Angeles